Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Problem formulation

-In our theoretical analysis, we make two simplifying alterations to \cref{eq:nonlinear}: (1) we model $\ab_{i}$ as a standard Gaussian vector, where the Gaussian randomness is an approximation of the randomness in the choice of ray direction, and (2) we wrap the inner product $\ab_i^T\x$ in a ReLU, to capture the physical reality that the raw integral of density along a ray, and the corresponding sensor measurement, must always be nonnegative.
-This nonnegativity is implicit in \cref{eq:nonlinear} because $\ab_{i}$ represents a ray integral with only nonnegative weights as its entries, and the true density signal $\x$ is also nonnegative; in our model \cref{eq:model} we make nonnegativity explicit (subscript $+$ denotes ReLU):
+In our theoretical analysis, we make two simplifying alterations to \cref{eq:nonlinear}: (1) we model $\ab_{i}$ as a standard Gaussian vector, where the Gaussian randomness is an approximation of the randomness in the choice of ray direction, and (2) we wrap the inner product $\ab_i^\top\x$ in a ReLU (max with zero), to capture the physical reality that the raw integral of density along a ray must always be nonnegative.
+This nonnegativity is implicit in \cref{eq:nonlinear} because $\ab_{i}$ represents a ray integral with only nonnegative weights as its entries, and the true density signal $\x$ is also nonnegative.
+We use ReLU to explicitly enforce nonnegativity in our model because it is the simplest function that allows for Gaussian measurement vectors $\ab_i$ to produce nonnegative, bounded measurements, as would be measured in practice.
+In our model \cref{eq:model}, we use subscript $+$ to denote ReLU:

 Here $y_i \in \R$ is a measurement corresponding to ray $i$, $\x \in \R^n$ is the signal we want to recover, and $\ab_i \in \R^{n}$ are i.i.d.~random Gaussian measurement vectors distributed as $\mathcal{N}(\vct{0},\mtx{I}_n)$.
 In this paper we consider a least-squares loss of the form